 Compare Authority in Name Only, the Nerd Nanny and the Cloudcuckoolander's Minder.
-Often overlaps with Da Chief (especially when the Cowboy Cop and Mayor Pain are involved), Mildly Military or Military Maverick.
+Often overlaps with Da Chief (especially when the Cowboy Cop and Mayor Pain are involved), Mildly Military, The Chains of Commanding or Military Maverick.

 - Overlord (2012): Much of the drama/humor in the series comes from Ainz being a (relatively) good person, but all but 3 of his underlings are unapologetically evil and he's incapable of understanding that they simply can't relate to humans at all, other than as pawns to be sacrificed or obstacles to be removed.
 Eventually, a single human works in Nazarick, and even then she's only left uneaten because Ainz made it known she was under his protection.
 Compounding the problem is that he still thinks as though he was a powerless salaryman while the Guardians can't be persuaded that he isn't the godlike and omniscient evil lich he roleplayed as, and he feels guilty about changing the behavior of characters created by his former guildmates.